We are responsible for services for adults including:

 What to expect

-within three working days of receiving your complaint.
+Within three working days of us receiving your complaint, we will:

-If you accept, the discussion will cover the period within which a response to your complaint is likely to be sent.
-There is no set timeframe and this will depend on the nature of your complaint.
+If you accept, we will discuss with you how long it is likely to take to respond to your complaint.
+There is no set timeframe, and this will depend on the nature of your complaint.

-If the response is delayed for any reason, you will be kept informed.
+If the response is delayed for any reason, we will keep you informed.

-- information about what's being done as a result of your complaint
+- give you information about what's being done as a result of your complaint

-It will include information about how the complaint has been handled and details of what to do if you are unhappy with the result.
+- give you details of what to do if you are unhappy with the result

 The Local Government and Social Care Ombudsman